 - Fungal or bacterial infections.
 Everyone sweats in bed, and this can cause fungus growth and infections.

 - Skin irritation.
-Presence of fungus and mites can cause skin problems like eczema and rash.
+The presence of fungus and mites can cause skin problems like eczema and rash.

 - Bug bites.
 Improperly cared-for bedding can cause itchy, irritating bug bites.